Tower of the Americas

 The Tower of the Americas is a 750 ft observation tower-restaurant located in the Hemisfair district in the southeastern portion of Downtown San Antonio, Texas, United States.
 The tower was designed by San Antonio architect O'Neil Ford and was built as the theme structure of the 1968 World's Fair, HemisFair '68.
 Originally known as 'HemisFair Tower', it was ultimately named 'the Tower of the Americas' as a result of a name-the-tower contest created by the executive committee.
 Sixty-eight people submitted the name by which the tower is now known.

 It was the tallest observation tower in the United States from 1968 until 1996, when the Stratosphere Tower in Las Vegas was completed.
 The tower is the tallest occupiable structure in San Antonio, and it is the 30th-tallest occupiable structure in Texas.

 The tower is located in the middle of the former HemisFair '68 site and has an observation deck, accessible by elevator for a fee.
 There is also a lounge and revolving restaurant at the top of the tower, providing panoramic views of the city.

 History

 Background and construction

 The Tower of the Americas was conceived as the theme structure for HemisFair '68, a world's fair held to celebrate the 250th anniversary of San Antonio.
 Designed by local architect O’Neil Ford, construction of the tower began in 1966 and was completed in 18 months, in time for the fair.
-The tower, including its antenna, stands 750 feet above the former fair site, now HemisFair Park.
+The tower, including its antenna, stands 750 ft above the former fair site, now HemisFair Park.

 Construction of the tower was notable for its unique method.
-The 1.4-million-pound top house, containing observation decks and a restaurant, was built at ground level and then hoisted to the top of the concrete shaft, inch by inch, using twenty-four steel lifting rods.
+The 1.4 e6lb top house, containing observation decks and a restaurant, was built at ground level and then hoisted to the top of the concrete shaft, inch by inch, using twenty-four steel lifting rods.
 This process took twenty days.

 Prior to Landry's, Frontier Enterprises (owner of San Antonio-based Jim's Restaurants) operated the Tower of the Americas' restaurant for more than three decades.